niloufer-anjum/Projects/README.md

 # Projects
-All side projects that I develop to learn Computer Science.
-These include projects from books, online courses, YouTube, web articles and my own ideas.
+All scripts that I develop to learn Computer Science.
+These include scripts from books, online courses, YouTube, web articles and my own ideas.

 Contents:
+1. Books:
+    Python Basics (By Dan Bader)